Creating an excellent suite of facilities to support the development of an active and successful research culture.

 Maternal and child health

-In 2020, maternal and child health research within SCHHS is focused on two key areas: optimal peripartum care and the first 1000 days.
+Maternal and child health research within SCHHS is focused on two key areas: optimal peripartum care and the first 2000 days.
 Our primary aim is to improve health outcomes for newborn infants, young children, and their families.
 Our translation objectives are 1) the promotion of healthy pregnancy and normal birth and 2) early identification of infants, children, and families with identifiable risk factors who receive timely, effective care to facilitate optimal outcomes.
 Current research activity is centred around five themes:

-- optimising outcomes for women with complex pregnancies/birth
+- optimising outcomes for women with complex pregnancies and birth journeys.

 - collaborative models of maternity care.

-- cafe Infant Sleeping and strategies to reduce the risk associated with Sudden Unexpected Death in Infancy
+- novel strategies to support families with vulnerabilities to reduce the risk of Sudden Unexpected Death in Infancy.

 - multiagency approaches to infant death investigation and family support.